lefayjey/spearspray/README.md

 ### Custom Pattern Examples

 **Example scenario**: User "Eren" changed his password on March 15, 2024.
-Using the extra word "Paradis", separator "@", and suffix "!", the patterns would generate:
+If you use the extra word "Paradis", separator "@", and suffix "!", some patterns that will be generated are:

 - `{extra}{suffix}` → `Paradis!`
 - `{name}{separator}{year}{suffix}` → `Eren@2024!` *(based on his March 2024 password change)*